adamjhc/stream-vertex-cover/README.md

 2. Run `pip install -r requirements.txt`
 3. Enjoy!

+### Demo

+Run `make demo_local_stream`

 ## Backstory

 This was my undergraduate final year project while studying at the University of Birmingham.
 Towards the end of the first term and through the December break I suffered from glandular fever for 6-7 weeks.
+Then, towards the end of the second term, we were hit with the COVID-19 pandemic.
+So, while there have been some bumps along the road, I'm glad this project has come to fruition.